 March 4, 1997

-I’m not sure why we moved here–I’d never even heard of this town.
-My daddy’s dad, Grandpa Bruce, lives in a nearby town, so I guess Daddy wanted to be near family.
-I’m not entirely sure why since Daddy said they didn’t talk much after his parents got divorced, and I’d never even met him before we moved here.
+I’m not sure why we moved here—I’d never even heard of this place before.
+Daddy’s dad, Grandpa Bruce, lives nearby, so I guess Daddy wanted to be close to family.
+But I’m not entirely sure why, since Daddy said they didn’t talk much after his parents got divorced, and I’d never even met Grandpa Bruce before we moved here.

 Before we moved here, Momma didn’t work.
-But, since Daddy didn’t have a job and we were running out of the college fund money, Momma got a job working weeknights at a nursing home.
-It hasn’t been so bad—she leaves for work when we go to sleep, and she wakes up when we get home from school.
-And, she’s home on the weekends.
+But after Daddy didn’t get a job and we started running out of the college-fund money, Momma began working weeknights at a nursing home.
+It hasn’t been so bad.
+She leaves for work when we go to sleep and wakes up when we get home from school, and she’s home on the weekends.

 That’s all I can write for today.
 We got new computers at school, but I can only use them during my lunch break.